-In JP1/IM, the extended attribute description file for the event console is stored in the DATA folder under the installation folder.
+In JP1/IM, the extended attribute description file for the event console is stored in the script execution environment folder (system-drive\ProgramData\Hitachi\Script\Data).
 Its file name is SCRIPT BASE.en.

 JP1/Script can issue events only to the physical host on which JP1/Base is running, not to a logical host.
 Therefore, if you are using JP1/IM in a logical host environment, you will not be able to view JP1 events issued by JP1/Script unless you enable transfer such events by entering the appropriate setting in the forwarding setting file at the JP1/Base physical host.